-- our ability to obtain additional capital in the near term to finance operations; - our ability to reduce our costs and expenses and expand our revenues; - our ability to retain key personnel and employees needed to support our services and ongoing operations; - our dependence on a small number of key customers for a significant percentage of our revenue; - decreasing rates of all related telecommunications services; - the public's acceptance of Voice over Internet Protocol, or VoIP, telephony, and the level and rate of customer acceptance of our new products and services; - the competitive environment of VoIP telephony and our ability to compete effectively; - fluctuations in our quarterly financial results; - our ability to maintain and operate our computer and communications systems without interruptions or security breaches; - our ability to operate in international markets; - our ability to provide quality and reliable service, which is in part dependent upon the proper functioning of equipment owned and operated by third parties; - the uncertainty of future governmental regulation; - our ability to successfully seek the return of substantially all of the funds seized by the DHS and outstanding amounts owed to us by our largest reseller, which has temporarily suspended its operations; - the impact of unrest in the Middle East on our customers doing business in that region; - our ability to protect our intellectual property against infringement by others, and the costs and diversion of resources relating to any claims that we infringe the intellectual property rights of third parties; - our ability to comply with governmental regulations applicable to our business; - the need for ongoing product and service development in an environment of rapid technological change; and - other risks referenced from time to time in our filings with the SEC.
+- our ability to obtain additional capital in the near term to finance operations; - our ability to reduce our costs and expenses and expand our revenues; - our ability to successfully pursue strategic alternatives in the event we are unable to obtain additional financing in the near term; - our ability to retain key personnel and employees needed to support our services and ongoing operations and our ability to continue to effectively maintain our ongoing operations, especially following the reduction in force that we recently effected; - our dependence on a small number of key customers for a significant percentage of our revenue; - decreasing rates of all related telecommunications services; the public's acceptance of Voice over Internet Protocol, or VoIP, telephony, and the level and rate of customer acceptance of our new products and services; - the competitive environment of VoIP telephony and our ability to compete effectively; - fluctuations in our quarterly financial results; - our ability to maintain and operate our computer and communications systems without interruptions or security breaches; - our ability to operate in international markets; - our ability to provide quality and reliable service, which is in part dependent upon the proper functioning of equipment owned and operated by third parties; - the uncertainty of future governmental regulation; - our ability to successfully seek the return of substantially all of the funds seized by the DHS; - the outcome of our discussions with the New York City Department of Finance regarding the outstanding commercial rent tax, interest and penalties it claims we owe; - the impact of unrest in the Middle East on our customers doing business in that region; - our ability to protect our intellectual property against infringement by others, and the costs and diversion of resources

+- relating to any claims that we infringe the intellectual property rights of third parties; - our ability to comply with governmental regulations applicable to our business; - the need for ongoing product and service development in an environment of rapid technological change; and - other risks referenced from time to time in our filings with the SEC.

-For a more complete list and description of such risks and uncertainties, as well as other risks, please refer to the section entitled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2010, as filed with the SEC on March 17, 2011.
+For a more complete list and description of such risks and uncertainties, as well as other risks, please refer to the section entitled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2010, as filed with the SEC on March 17, 2011, as updated in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2011, filed with the SEC on May 16, 2011.
 Except as required under the federal securities laws and the rules and regulations promulgated thereunder, we do not have any intention or obligation to update publicly any forward-looking statements or risk factors after the filing of this report, whether as a result of new information, future events, changes in assumptions or otherwise.